-3.6 The Deposit Version of the Plan has now been completed.
-This is the full draft of the Local Development Plan which is based on the information gathered and the community's response to the 'Preferred Strategy and Strategic Options'.
+3.6 The Deposit Version of the Plan was subject to EqiA This was the full draft of the Local Development Plan which was based on the information gathered and the community's response to the 'Preferred Strategy and Strategic Options'.
 It includes specific land use policies and allocates specific sites to be used for particular purposes such as housing or employment.
-The EqIA of the Deposit Plan is the subject of this document and the assessment is included in Appendix 2.
+The EqIA of the Deposit Plan is included in Appendix 2.